TrickmanOff/DMarket-Bot/README.md

 It is possible to upgrade this bot for full automatization of target-selling process.

-Also it can look at new offers (refreshing them periodically) and check whether it's good for buying: it gets the neccessary statistics about this skin from the site.
+Also it can look at new offers (refreshing them periodically) and check whether there's one good for buying: it gets the neccessary statistics about this skin from the site.
 If it is then bot tries to buy it.